SilverKai13/ClothShapeRecognition/README.md

 | **model_5: 2x256-unit hidden, ADAM** | **89.3%** |
 | model_6: 256-unit hidden, SGD, batch=32 | 88.5% |

+("SGD" and "ADAM" are two different methods for how the network updates itself during training.)

-Switching the optimizer from SGD to ADAM (model_3 -> model_4) is the single biggest jump here, +2.3 points, bigger than adding layers, dropout, or extra neurons managed on their own.
-That's a bigger effect than any of the architecture changes, which is worth remembering before reaching for "add another layer" as the first move.
+Switching from SGD to ADAM (model_3 to model_4) is the single biggest jump here — 2.3 percentage points, bigger than adding layers, adding randomness, or adding more neurons managed on their own.
+That's worth remembering before reaching for "add another layer" as the default first move.

-Worth calling out directly: model_5 (two hidden layers) only just edges out model_4 (one hidden layer) — 89.3% vs 89.2%.
-That gap is small enough to be noise rather than a real effect of the second layer; a single run isn't enough to say confidently whether the extra layer helps, hurts, or does nothing here.
+Worth calling out directly: model_5, with two hidden layers, only barely beats model_4, which has one — 89.3% versus 89.2%.
+That gap is small enough to just be noise rather than a real effect of the extra layer.
+A single training run isn't enough to say with any confidence whether the second layer actually helps, hurts, or does nothing at all.

 ## What I'd do differently

-- Average over a few seeds before claiming any model beats another by less than half a point — a gap this size on a single run isn't a result you can hang a conclusion on.
+- Run each model several times with different random starting points before claiming one beats another by less than half a point — a gap this small from a single run isn't something you can draw a real conclusion from.
-- A small CNN would beat every model in this comparison by a wide margin on Fashion-MNIST; this notebook's real value is in comparing fully-connected variants against each other, not in reaching for a competitive accuracy number.
+- A small convolutional network (a model type built specifically for images) would beat every model in this comparison by a wide margin on Fashion-MNIST.
+This notebook's real value is comparing simpler fully-connected models against each other, not chasing the best possible accuracy.

 ## Running it